TinaSoltanian/WebScraper/README.md

 There is report link in the main menu that shows a quick report from data stored in database.
 There might be some request with no response data if user entered wrong or invalid data

+I used Entity Framework for stroign data in database